why teachers are quitting

 Some teachers, when looking at the crazy hours they’re putting in and how much it cuts into their personal lives, realize that what they’re making isn’t enough.

-Teachers who struggle with health issues (physical or mental) struggle quite a bit with the career these days, because of how demanding the job is.
+Teachers who struggle with health issues (physical or mental) struggle quite a bit with the careers these days, because of how demanding the job is.

 If you suffer from chronic stress, pain, or autoimmune diseases, then teaching is a challenging career to navigate.